zopefoundation/meta/config/README.rst

 Options
 +++++++

-It is possible to configure a deliberately small set of options a `.meta.cfg` inside the package repository.
+It is possible to configure some options in a `.meta.toml` file inside the package repository.
 This file also stores the template name and commit id of the *meta* repository at the time of the run.
 This file is generated during the configuration run, if it does not exit or at least gets